MRASL/documentation/UGV/Husky/Husky.md

 In order to supply power to a Microsoft Kinect 2 during S.R.
 Manikandasriram's mapping project, an extra isolated 12V rail was required.

+## Damage

+The Husky has sustained damage to its Asus router, do not use the third port as some of the wiring is crooked in the ethernet jack.
+Be careful when operating the Husky while tethered.